 c4) Should registries have the option to require contact data or not?

 Note: Questions under c) are gating for the EPDP Team’s discussion of access in that they must be answered before work on a standardized access model can commence.
-They are gating because the answers to these questions will determine which parties hold registration data, and therefore are able to provide access to that data.
+They are gating because the answers to these questions will determine which parties hold which elements of registration data, and therefore are able to provide access to that data.

 d) Transfer of data from registrar/registry to data escrow provider:

-d1) Should there be any changes made to the policy requiring registries and registrars to transfer the data that they acquire to the data escrow provider?
+d1) What, if any, changes should be made to the policy requiring registries and registrars to transfer the data that they acquire to the data escrow provider?

-d2) Should there be any changes made to the procedures for transfer of data from a data escrow provider to ICANN Org?
+d2) What, if any, changes should be made to the procedures for transfer of data from a data escrow provider to ICANN Org?

 e) Transfer of data from registrar/registry to ICANN: